Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: High-dimensional consistency of an empirical Bayes model for structure learning

 \subsection{Model, prior and posterior distributions}

-Let $\X$ be an $n \times p$ data matrix where each row is an i.i.d. copy of a random vector $\sX = (\sX_1, \dots, \sX_p)$.\footnote{The font for the random vector $\sX$ and that for the data matrix $\X$ are different.} Assume that, given a DAG $G$, the distribution of $\sX$ can be described by
+Let $\X$ be an $n \times p$ data matrix where each row is an i.i.d. copy of a normal random vector $\sX = (\sX_1, \dots, \sX_p)$.
+(The font for the random vector $\sX$ and that for the data matrix $\X$ are different.)
+Assume that, given a DAG $G$, the distribution of $\sX$ can be described by the structural equation model (SEM),